ibm-cloud-docs/ibm-spectrum-lsf/considerations-for-HPC-cluster-compute-types.md

 To put it in perspective, two processes running on the same virtual machine might be able to communicate in a fraction of a microsecond (for example, 0.3 microseconds) whereas across two virtual machine instances it can take more than 30 microseconds.
 A factor of 100 times faster communication when it is through shared memory in a single virtual machine.

-A very cost effective configuration is cx2-128x256, which allows 128 cores and 2 GB memory per core.
+A very cost-effective configuration is cx2-128x256, which allows 128 cores and 2 GB memory per core.
 This can cover a broad range of MPI workloads.

 Scalable MPI jobs can be set up that require multiple virtual machines that are configured at up to 80 Gbps apiece, but that requires multiple NICs and might not be desirable.
 It is recommended to pick a configuration that provides the best network bandwidth per core with single NIC. bx2-16x64 might be a good starting point for your MPI benchmarking.
 {: note}